maxoosterveen/yoursuprise/server/readme.md

 ### `npm run dev`

-Runs the server in development mode.<br />
+Runs the server in development mode.
 The server will restart if you make edits.

 ### `npm run start`

-Runs the server in production mode<br />
+Runs the server in production mode.